rememberSoftwares/yacana/docs/README.md

 Even though we get logs on the standard output of the terminal, we still need to extract the answer of the LLM that solved that Task in order to do something with it.
 Getting the string message out of it is quite easy as the .solve() method returns a Message() @todo URL class.
 Maybe you are thinking "Ho nooo, another class to deal with".
-Well, let me tell you that it's always better to have an OOP class than some semi-random Python dictionary where you'll forget what keys it contains in ten minutes.
+Well, let me tell you that it's always better to have an OOP class than some semi-random Python dictionary where you'll forget what keys it contains in matter of minutes.
 Also, the Message @todo url class is very straightforward.
 It exposes a `content` attribute.
 Update the current code to look like this:
 ```python
 from yacana import Agent, Task, Message